AworkofKC/AworkofKC/README.md

 # 👋 Hi, I’m @AworkofKC

-🎯 I’m pivoting into Cybersecurity with a strong interest in **Security auditing**, compliance, and protecting sensitive data.
+🎯 I’m pivoting into Cybersecurity with a strong interest in governance, risk, compliance, and protecting sensitive data.
 🛠️ Currently working through the Google Cybersecurity Certificate, FreeCodeCamp, and preparing for the CompTIA Security+ exam.
 📚 Always learning – Python, SQL, HTML,CSS and other security fundamentals.
 🔐 Interests: SOC Analyst roles, threat detection, ethical hacking, and digital privacy.